 Renting your first apartment or buying your first home is an exciting occasion.
 But with it comes a lot of costs—like buying furniture for your space.
-Furnishing an entire apartment can be very expensive, and can be even more difficult if you did not budget for your move, or had a cross-country move.
+Furnishing an entire apartment can be very expensive, and it can be even more difficult if you did not budget for your move, or you had a cross-country move.

 Start out by buying the things you need immediately, like a bed or kitchen table.
-Start off by making a list of what furniture you need, and organize that list from top priority to what you could do without for now.
-Then, work through the list as you purchase items.
+Make a list of what furniture you need, and organize that list from top priority to what you could do without for now.
+Then, move down the list as you purchase items.

 The most basic piece of furniture for most people is a bed.
-This does not mean you need to be a bedroom suite or a headboard.
-In the beginning, a mattress, box spring and bed frame may be all that you can afford.
+This does not mean you need a bedroom suite or a headboard right away.
+In the beginning, a mattress, box spring, and bed frame may be all that you can afford.
 That’s OK.

 Ask for Hand-Me-Downs

-You can ask friends and family for furniture if they have any furniture they are no longer using.
+You can ask friends and family if they have any furniture they are no longer using.
 You can also find cheap furniture in relatively good condition on websites like Craigslist.

 If the hand-me-down couch isn’t your style, try buying a couch cover in a neutral fabric.
-This is less expensive than buying a new couch, and can dramatically improve the appearance of the item.
-Shelves and other furniture can be painted to make them fit your style, as well.
+This is less expensive than buying a new couch and can dramatically improve the appearance of the item.
+Shelves and other furniture can be painted to fit your style, as well.

 Another option is to borrow an item until you can purchase your own.
 For example, you may borrow an old television or microwave until you have the cash to purchase your own.

 This is a good temporary fix if you know you can buy something new soon.
-Generally, smaller items are easier to borrow since they are easier to move and you need to move the item twice.
+Generally, smaller items are easier to borrow since they are easier to move—and you need to move them twice.

 Shop Sales and Bargain